ashutosh1919/react-liquidswipe/README.md

 This project is still under development and has many issues with it.
 We have only achieved animation.
 We need to handle the side effects which it has generated.
 So, I would humbly suggest you not to use this animation in below cases.

-- SVG clip-path is the parent of everything, so we can only see the UI.
-We can't interact with it (Buttons and other UI elements will not be clickable).
 - The animation uses dynamic rendering.
 So, globally rendered background colors by any theming library (styled-components, emotion, theme-ui) will not work.
 You can use theming libraries for all purposes other than changing colors.
 - Currently it is not working in mobile and tablet screens since click is not available and tap animation code has to be added.